julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 >
 > n! = n * (n - 1) * (n - 2) * ... * 2 * 1

-Again, to optimize the solution we have to use [Memoization](https://en.wikipedia.org/wiki/Memoization) technique alongside with recursion.
+Again, to optimize the solution we have to use [Memoization](https://en.wikipedia.org/wiki/Memoization) technique alongside with recursion (as in 1.1.19 exercise).

 ```java